Skip to main content

 The Manually select items should be used if you want to do a search similar to the Workbench Data Pane and choose each item that you would like added to your table.
 This is most similar to Asset Groups where you are manually mapping/selecting the items you’d like to work with.

-The third option of the CSV Import should be used if you already have a list of tags upon which you’d like to do univariate analytics.
-Once you’ve imported your file and executed the search, use the Find Items to specify which column of the new table includes your tags that you’d like to search for.
+The third option of Stored Table Search should be used if you already have a list of tags upon which you’d like to do univariate analytics.
+Once you’ve imported your file, you’ll be prompted to choose which column from that file to search the Seeq system for.
+Valid search results will populate the first column of the table.

 Adding Columns to a Scaling Table